-In a story of tough luck, hard graft and dreams come true, Vicky Roy went from homeless street child to international photographer who now runs photography tours in Delhi amongst other things.
+In a story of tough luck, hard graft and dreams come true, Vicky Roy went from homeless street child to international photographer who now runs photography tours in Delhi among other things.
 Here he shares his story and photographs with us.

 Born in West Bengal, the son of an impoverished tailor, Vicky Roy lived with his parents and six siblings in a cramped and basic home where food was often in short supply.
 Vicky dreamed of a different life and eventually ran away, arriving in Delhi, almost 800 miles away, at the tender age of 11 — alone, homeless and penniless.

 For six months he lived on the railway platform, earning a pittance collecting discarded plastic bottles.
-Later he worked gruelling hours as a dishwasher at a dhaba (roadside stall) eating leftovers in order to save his meagre wage.
+Later he worked grueling hours as a dishwasher at a dhaba (roadside stall) eating leftovers in order to save his meager wage.
 After two years on the streets, Vicky was rescued by the Salaam Baalak Trust (SBT), an NGO working with street children, which gave him a home and enrolled him in school.

 While there he was chosen to assist Dixie Benjamin, a British photographer documenting the work of the Trust, and took his first steps into the world of photography.
 “I worked as his assistant, held the tripod and carried the bags.
 Dixie explained everything to me,” Vicky says.
 “The only problem was I didn’t understand anything.
 My English wasn’t good, so I just nodded and said, ‘yes, yes’ to everything.”

 Vicky dreamed of a life spent traveling though, and thought photography might be a way to make that happen.